 - 3X points on dining at restaurants

 The selection of Chase Offers available is also personalized depending on what you tend to use each card for.
-For instance, my Ink Business Preferred℠ Credit Card, a small business credit card, currently has Chase Offers for Zoro.com, which is a business supply store.
+For instance, my Ink Business Preferred® Credit Card, a small business credit card, has had Chase Offers for Zoro.com, a business supply store.

 - 3X points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year